arts-link/jillbonovitz.com/README.md

 # Jill Bonovitz Website

-A portfolio website for artist Jill Bonovitz built with Hugo static site generator.
+The portfolio website for artist Jill Bonovitz built with Hugo static site generator.

 ## Technologies Used